-Frontiers EcoPics: an ongoing natural history photo series
+Frontiers EcoPics: a natural history photo series

 Due to space constraints, we ask that each submission have a maximum of two authors and affiliations.

 All submissions must be original material, with photos taken by the author.
 Submissions must not have been previously published, nor can they be subject to peer-review evaluation for another publication simultaneously.

 Published submissions will receive a unique DOI, and will be included in the print version of the journal as well as online, where EcoPics are free for all to read.

 Image specifications: photos should be sharp and properly exposed, high enough resolution to print at 300 dpi (at least 1200 pixels wide), and supplied as JPG, TIFF, or PNG files.